 Are there any required campus visits?

 There is one required campus visit that must be scheduled prior to enrolling in the first practicum course (NURS 701).
-The DNP Immersion provides the student an orientation to the program and overview of program requirements.
+The DNP Immersion (NURS 705) provides the student an orientation to the program and overview of program requirements.
 Students receive valuable information related to accessing electronic library resources, creating an electronic portfolio, conducting a scholarly DNP project, and writing for publication.
 The student has the option of coming to campus a second time for the oral defense of the student’s scholarly project proposal, which occurs during NURS 702, the second practicum course.
 This proposal defense can also occur electronically via Skype.

 What are the minimum practicum requirements?

-The American Association of Colleges of Nursing requires the completion of a minimum of 1,000 hours of practicum experience spanning a MSN and DNP program.
-The minimum number of practicum hours that must be completed as part of Gonzaga’s DNP program is 360 hours, even if a student enters the program having completed the required 1,000 hours of practicum.
-Practice hours in the DNP program are not direct care hours; rather, they are considered indirect care hours that are completed as part of the student’s scholarly project.
+The American Association of Colleges of Nursing requires the completion of a minimum of 1,000 hours of practicum experience spanning a MSN and DNP Program.
+The minimum number of practicum hours that must be completed as part of Gonzaga’s DNP Program is 360 hours, even if a student enters the program having completed the required 1,000 hours of practicum.
+Practice hours in the post-master’s DNP Program are not direct care hours; rather, they are considered indirect care hours that are completed as part of the student’s scholarly project.

 Can I complete some of my practicum hours at my workplace?

 Students may complete practicum hours in the organizations in which they work.
 However, they cannot be precepted by a direct supervisor or complete practicum hours in the area of the organization where they are employed or during time on the job when being paid.
 Your preceptor cannot be a direct supervisor.